Q:

 5. Insulin Research and Future Prospects

-With the continuous progress of science and technology, the research on insulin is also deepening.
-In recent years, scientists have successfully achieved the recombinant production of insulin through genetic engineering technology.
-This technology not only improves the efficiency of insulin production, but also provides the possibility for the development of new insulin preparations.
+With the continuous progress of science and methodology, the research on insulin is also deepening.
+In recent years, scientists have successfully achieved the recombinant production of insulin through genetic engineering methodology.
+This methodology not only improves the efficiency of insulin production, however also provides the possibility to the research of new insulin preparations.
+The study of insulin receptor also provides new ideas to the treatment of diabetes.
+Based on my observations, By developing compounds or drugs that is able to mimic the impacts of insulin, scientists hope to better manage the physical condition of diabetic patients and minimize their application on insulin injections.
+Additionally summary

 Get a Free Quote